-Caution: Your Montana Schedule K-1 (FID-3) received from the trust or estate may show some specific additions, such as interest and mutual fund dividends from state bonds.
+Caution: Your Montana Schedule K-1 (FID-3) received from the trust or estate may show some specific additions, such as interest and mutual fund dividends from state bonds, and state income tax deduction.
 Report these additions to the corresponding lines on the Montana Additions Schedule, not on this line.